Miles Warde explores the challenges faced by photojournalists working in war zones, from Angola to Rwanda. From 2010.

-Twenty years ago, a small group of photojournalists set out to witness world events.
+Back in 1990, a small group of photojournalists set out to witness world events.
 They went to Yugoslavia, Angola, Rwanda and Iraq.

 "While I was doing this course I did a work placement and stayed in touch with the picture editor.
 So when the war started in former Yugoslavia, I went to see him.
 He gave me the accreditation, he gave me the film and I drove to war in my little Renault Five."

 Contributors include James Hill, Gary Calton, Sandra Balsells, Paul Lowe - the current course director of the LCC - and Colin Jacobson, former picture editor at the Independent Magazine.

 Producer: Miles Ware

 First broadcast on BBC Radio 4 in 2010.

 - Mon 13 May 2019 06:30